JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 Up to date viewer jars are available in the dist directory.

+**1.3.0**
+New:

+Synchronization:

+-- Using the tick boxes at the top right of each viewport, one can synchronise scans to scroll together.
+-- The 'Sync Settings' menu has the option to set all viewports to be synced by default.
+-- The 'Sync Settings' menu allows you to configure the synchronization to opperate via image position, or by frame index.
+Image position is the default.

-** WIP Hotfix 1.2.1 - Please use BOTH new plugins jars in the dist directory**
+** Hotfix 1.2.1 - Please use BOTH new plugins jars in the dist directory**

 -- Cleaned up UI of subject and project views, so that they don't list roiCollections. roiCollections are still listed in the Session they correspond to (Thanks James D'Arcy!).
 -- Updated EtherJ version.